-Plantar fasciitis is associated with pain on your heel bone and/or in the arch of your foot.
-In this article, we will discuss the most evidence-based plantar fasciitis treatment methods available.
-If you want more information about what Plantar-Fasciitis is and plantar fasciitis causes, then please read our article here.
+Plantar fasciitis is associated with pain in your heel bone and/or in the arch of your foot.
+This article will discuss the most evidence-based plantar fasciitis treatment methods available.
+If you want more information about what Plantar-Fasciitis is and what plantar fasciitis causes, then please read our article here.

 Plantar Fasciitis Treatment: Pain relief

 There is a small body of evidence to suggest that if you wear a splint or sock overnight, it maintains tension on the plantar fascia and can reduce your morning pain.
 Practically, we have found that plantar fascia splints are obtrusive and uncomfortable.
 As a result, people tend to take them off in the middle of the night.
 Therefore they tend to be ineffective.

 All forms of physical therapy, whether it is massage, mobilisations or manipulations, provide you with short-term relief through the stimulation of mechanoreceptors.
 This can reduce your pain levels; therefore, immediately after your treatment, you may experience some symptom relief.
 We have found this can be useful to facilitate long-term rehabilitation if you have exceptionally high levels of pain.

 It is important to remember that there is an inflammatory element to Plantar Fasciitis; therefore, pressing on it with a hard plantar fasciitis ball is unlikely to help.
 Foam rolling areas, such as the calf and mid-foot, may provide you with some relief.
 When using a frozen bottle of water, you are essentially numbing the area, which can give short-term relief.